2023 Solar Incentives Guide for Champaign City, IL - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
+When someone says "solar incentives," you probably think of federal incentives first.
 An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specific percentage of your solar system's cost.
+This incentive is a tax credit for a predetermined percentage of the cost of your solar system.

 State & Local Solar Incentives